zenglenn42/react-tutorials/README.md

 * airbnb style integration?
 * runtime environment (node, browser, etc)

-I just think of all the collective wasted time people have spent getting these tools hooked up ... the endless number of blogs and videos lovingly crafted around this ritual.

-Currently the options are to hangout as a script kitty and bootstrap off of some youtuber's recipe or wade into the depths to be tossed back periodically against the craggly shores, bloodied but undeterred.
-I do the latter, of course, trying to discern best practices and collectively accepted limitations.
-Generally I start with the cli and get that nice before hooking that into the editor's configuration.
-This puts me in good shape for continuous integration at some point (soon).

 I'm not sure my eslint configuration is 100%, but it's good enough to illustrate some sketchy stuff I've been doing.
-I reorganize the code base so tutorial code may opt-out of linting entirely since tutorial authors seldom drag lint into the picture as they sketch out some lean javscript to illustrate a concept.
+I reorganize the code base so tutorial code may opt-out of linting entirely since tutorial authors seldom drag lint into the picture as they sketch out some lean javascript to illustrate a concept.
 I don't want my code snapshots to diverge too much from the video versions on youtube.
 But for my container app, I'll definitely start refactoring that with lint.
 I'd like to migrate to TS as well.

 ## [The road ahead](#contents)

 ... better UX on mobile.
 Better data model.

 After completing a tutorial on Material UI's Drawer component, I realize I'm seriously abusing my users with a persistent drawer on mobile.
-I probably should be using a temporary drawer or swipeable variant that disappears easily after item selection.
+I probably should be using a temporary drawer or swipe-able variant that disappears easily after item selection.
 Plus, a left-anchored slideout on a portrait-oriented phone is just /bad/ because so much content space is occluded when the drawer is open.
 You can't really enjoy the experience of rapid item selection / surfing and simultaneous content viewing.
 A bottom-anchored drawer that covers only 50% of the screen when open versus side-anchored drawer that takes up 80% might be a better option now that I know more about breakpoint styling.
 Even in landscape mode, a right-slideout, for example, might be a better option for left-to-right languages since the content window will still have more intelligible snippets that keep the user cognitively anchored to the partially occluded screen space.

 I've got some ideas on how to fix all this, but it's gonna require me to refactor my data model for better traversal, searching, and sorting.
 The model could also use some normalization.
 I'd need to do this work for fullstack anyway and this gets me closer to that while improving UX (once you see what I have in mind :-).

 Also, I need to get better about list item keys.
-I'm seeing alot of angry red in my console log around ```missing keys```.
+I'm seeing a lot of angry red in my console log around ```missing keys```.
 I'm probably hurting performance to boot.

 Initially, I just used the item text as both a key and the ```primaryText``` of the list element's prop.
 But I open myself to key collision since two different tutorials may cover the same topic and I won't have the latitude to use the same descriptor for both.